trincaw/StyleGAN_CLIP_GUI/README.md

 # StyleGAN_CLIP_GUI

-JackpotDB: a database management system specifically designed for casinos.
-It offers an extensive set of powerful queries to make managing your casino operations more efficient and easier.

 ## Description
 StyleGAN_CLIP_GUI is a user-friendly software application tailored for artists, designers, and researchers.
 It harnesses the combined capabilities of StyleGAN and CLIP to enable image creation, manipulation, and exploration.
 The graphical user interface (GUI) primarily integrates with StyleGAN for seamless image synthesis.
 Additionally, it incorporates a unique algorithm for latent vector editing with CLIP, significantly expanding the creative possibilities for StyleGAN-generated content.